 Since betting on the National Football League is extremely popular in the United States, the Detroit Lions are by far the most popular team in Michigan.
-The Lions have not been extremely successful in recent years, but this team will likely drive sports betting in the state.
+The Lions have not been extremely successful in recent years, but this team helps drive sports betting in the state.

-The state has three other professional sports teams, and these teams will help drive the sports betting industry.
+The state has three other professional sports teams.
 All of the professional teams are located in Detroit, but their popularity extends throughout the state.
 The Detroit Pistons (NBA), Detroit Tigers (MLB), and Detroit Red Wings (NHL) are the other pro teams in Michigan.

 Since betting on college athletic events is allowed in Michigan, the college teams will help drive up the numbers.
 Michigan is home to several popular sports teams, but the two most popular compete in the Big Ten Conference.

-The Michigan Wolverines and the Michigan State Spartans will help promote betting, especially during football and basketball seasons.
+The Michigan Wolverines and the Michigan State Spartans draw betting action, especially during football and basketball seasons.
 Both teams have a strong tradition of being near the top of the conference in each sport.
 Note that live betting and props are not permitted on college sports in Michigan.

-When was the sports betting industry legalized in Michigan?
+When was the Michigan sports betting industry legalized?

 Governor Gretchen Whitmer signed a sports betting bill into law in December 2019 after months of debate from lawmakers.
 Michigan joined a handful of other states in the Midwest that legalized the industry in 2019.

 Retail sports betting in Michigan officially launched on March 11, 2020, but the industry was shut down just a few days later due to the COVID-19 pandemic.
-Online sports betting is expected to launch at some point before the start of 2021.
+Online sports betting is also live and legal in the state.

 What group regulates the Michigan sports betting industry?